AgustinSRG/Showdown-ChatBot/SECURITY.md

 This is a small project without any funding or bounty program.

-If you find a vulnerability and want to report it, open a bug report [Issue](https://github.com/AgustinSRG/Showdown-ChatBot/issues) on the project.
+If you find a vulnerability and want to report it, open an [Advisory](https://github.com/AgustinSRG/Showdown-ChatBot/security/advisories) on the `Security` sections of the repository.
 Depending on the severity, it will be dealt with lower or higher priority.

-If you find a critical vulnerability (remove, unauthenticated), you can contact the owner of the repository ([AgustinSRG](https://github.com/AgustinSRG)) directly by email if you consider posting the information publicly could be dangerous.